 During the 1980s, numerous restaurants offering dishes similar to Yakuzen Curry were founded, with the establishment “Magic Spice” eventually coining the name “soup curry.”
 Slowly but surely, the dish became known around Sapporo and grew into a local favorite.
 However, it still retained a somewhat underground image.

 According to Ide, soup curry had its big break around 2005.
-After a number of new outlets were established around the year 2000, coupon magazines listing soup curry restaurants began flooding the streets in 2005, leading to the birth of many prospering stores.
+After several new establishments were launched around 2000, coupon magazines listing soup curry restaurants began flooding the streets in 2005, leading to the birth of many prospering stores.

-According to Google Trends data, the highest volume of search traffic for the keywords “soup curry” before 2021 was in 2005, proving that curiosity was particularly high at the time.
+According to Google Trends data, the highest search volume for the keywords “soup curry” before 2021 was in 2005, proving that curiosity was exceptionally high at the time.

 Why Is Soup Curry So Popular in Sapporo?